 Approach the professionals you admire, brainstorm ideas and clarify your queries with them, it will help you to gauge if they are interested in mentoring someone.
 Convince them to be your professional mentor.

-- Develop Your Emotional Intelligence (EQ): Develop emotional intelligence to nurture deeper awareness about the emotions within you and by consequence understanding the deeper needs of yourself and others around you.
+- Develop Your Emotional Intelligence (EQ): Develop emotional intelligence to nurture deeper awareness about the emotions within you and, consequently, understand the deeper needs of yourself and others around you.

 Its meaning is different for every individual, for some it means getting a therapist and practicing new habits such as mindfulness meditation and yoga.
 For others, it means reading and creating a space for yourself to think deeply about your emotions.

 - Think Creatively: Work as a “smart creative” who fuels the healthiest environment of creativity and innovation.
-Avoid going with the status quo, try to think of different innovative manner of dealing with situations.
-You should encourage brainstorming session with peers and know how to nurture the right environment for those at work with you.
+Avoid going with the status quo, and think of different innovative ways of dealing with situations.
+You should encourage brainstorming sessions with peers and know how to nurture the right environment for those at work with you.

-- Work on Stress Tolerance and Management: Determine how to detect burnout in yourself and in others and how you can get rid of it.
-Many of us think, it is the result of working long hours but that is always not the case.
+- Work on Stress Tolerance and Management: Determine how to detect burnout in yourself and others and how to get rid of it.
+Many of us think, it is the result of working long hours but that is not always the case.

-We can overcome stress by starting to love your work or setting a regime where we can practice things that we like, while working.
+We can overcome stress by starting to love our work or setting a regime where we can practice things we like while working.

 - Look for Free or Low-Cost Training: For instance, you should check out institutions offering courses and certifications at low cost or even government-sponsored training in your area.
 Attend free seminars relevant to your industry and apply for correspondence courses and certifications.

-- Consider Getting Certified: Check out for trending certificate programs that can add value to your profile.
-Many of certifications can help you to learn the entrepreneurial skills not only with a smaller investment but also much faster than a four-year college degree.
+- Consider Getting Certified: Check out trending certificate programs that can add value to your profile.
+Many certifications can help you learn entrepreneurial skills with a smaller investment and much faster than a four-year college degree.

-- Take Free Online Courses: Benefit yourself with this digital age; you can get some best of the training at your doorstep.
-Try doing courses relevant to your industry from Edutech companies like Coursera, Udemy etc. Attend Webinars of renowned personalities from your field.
+- Take Free Online Courses: Benefit yourself in this digital age; you can get some of the best training at your doorstep.
+Try doing courses relevant to your industry from Edutech companies like Coursera, Udemy, etc. Attend Webinars of renowned personalities from your field.

-- Explore Vocational Training: Search for vocational training related to the job you are currently in or the job you dream for.
+- Explore Vocational Training: Search for vocational training related to the job you are currently in or the job you dream of.
 The advantages of vocational training are two-fold: